nsfw-filter/nsfw-filter/README.md

 # Installation
 [(Back to top)](#table-of-contents)

+These instructions are for **developers(and Chrome users**- since NSFW Filter is not available in the Chrome Webstore yet!).

+You can download for use directly from [**addons.mozilla/nsfw-filter**](https://addons.mozilla.org/en-US/firefox/addon/nsfw-filter/).

 Clone this repository and navigate inside the project folder and install the dependencies by running: